swcarpentry/r-novice-gapminder/02-project-intro.md

 get shared between projects.

 ### Project Template - a possible solution
-The next thing we're going to do is to install a third-party package, `ProjectTemplate`.
+The next thing we're going to do is to install the third-party package, `ProjectTemplate`.
 This package will set up an ideal directory structure for project management.
 This is very useful as it enables you to have your analysis pipeline/workflow organised and structured.
 Together with the default Rstudio project functionality and Git you will be able to keep track of your